 Lack of Education

-Without a proper education, children from impoverished backgrounds are at a disadvantage when it comes to finding employment and upward mobility when they grow up to be adults.
+Another cause of child poverty in America is the lack of proper education for children from impoverished backgrounds.
+These children grow up at a disadvantage when it comes to finding employment and upward mobility.
 They often do not have the skills or knowledge necessary for successful careers, leading to a cycle of poverty that is difficult to escape.
 Additionally, education can provide valuable resources and support for families in need, such as free meals and healthcare.
 Without access to these resources, poverty is more likely to persist.
 Investing in education for disadvantaged children can break the cycle of poverty and create opportunities for a better future.

 Discrimination and Disabilities